 Policies on which modern Treaty negotiations are based are biased against Indigenous peoples.
 Until very recently, Indigenous signatories were forced to “cede, release, and surrender” and “extinguish” their rights to traditional territories.
 This goes against the way Indigenous peoples see themselves and function culturally as being part of their lands.
 It also goes against the United Nations Declaration on the Rights of Indigenous Peoples.

 Modern Treaties are difficult to negotiate, and have proven difficult to implement.
-The impacts of these problems are significant and wide-ranging for Indigenous governments and Indigenous communities.
+The impacts of these problems are significant and wide-ranging for Indigenous governments

-The objectives of the partnership are:
+The objectives of the partnership were:

 - Form long-term research partnerships between LCAC members and academics